bitprj/onboarding/.github/ISSUE_TEMPLATE/marketing_newmember_tasks.md

 ### Day 3-5:

+- [ ] Sign up for Slack, Zoom, and  Airtable (refer to the second email we sent)
+- [ ] Have access to Bit Project Google Calendar
 - [ ] Finish the Hubspot tasks
+  - [ ] Complete Hubspot tutorial on Gitbooks
   - [ ] Create an account
   - [ ] Import the 10 fake emails
   - [ ] Email Blast the 10 fake emails
   - [ ] Delete the given emails from Hubspot
-- [ ] Sign up for Slack, Zoom, and  Airtable (refer to the second email we sent)
-- [ ] Have access to Bit Project Google Calendar
-- [ ] Set up a final meeting with the Manager of Marketing
+- [ ] Set up a final meeting with the Manager of Marketing through Calendly

 ### Day 6-7